The Ginzburg-Landau order parameter near the second critical field: Introduction

-The modulus of the wave function function $\psi$ measures the density of the superconducting electrons; the curl of the vector field $\Ab$ measures the induced magnetic field; the parameter $H$ measures the intensity of the external magnetic field and the paramter $\kappa$ is a characteristic of the superconducting material.
-The ground state energy of the functional is,
+The modulus of the wave function $\psi$ measures the density of the superconducting electrons; the curl of the vector field $\Ab$ measures the induced magnetic field; the parameter $H$ measures the intensity of the external magnetic field and the paramter $\kappa$ is a characteristic of the superconducting material.
+The functional in \eqref{eq-3D-GLf} is invariant under gauge transformations, i.e. if $\chi\in H^1(\Omega;\R)$, then